mlswg/mls-protocol/draft-ietf-mls-protocol.md

 ### Welcoming New Members

-The sender of a Commit message is responsible for sending Welcome messages to any new members added via Add proposals.
-The Welcome message provides the new member with the current state of the group, after the application of the Commit message.
-So the new member will not be able to decrypt or verify the Commit message, but will have the secrets it needs to participate in the epoch initiated by the Commit message.
+The sender of a Commit message is responsible for sending a Welcome message to any new members added via Add proposals.
+The Welcome message provides the new members with the current state of the group, after the application of the Commit message.
+The new members will not be able to decrypt or verify the Commit message, but will have the secrets they need to participate in the epoch initiated by the Commit message.

-The information in a Welcome message is encrypted for the new member using HPKE.
+In order to allow the same Welcome message to be sent to all new members, information describing the group is encrypted with a symmetric key and nonce chosen by the sender.
+This key and nonce are then encrypted ot each new member using HPKE.
-The recipient key pair for the HPKE encryption is the one included in the indicated ClientInitKey.

 ~~~~~
 struct {